darlene-mikaela/de-encrypt/README.md

 ## vegenere.py
 vegenere.py is a file containing a module using the vegenere table to encrypt and decrypt a sequence of capslocked letters.
 Also known as the polyalphabetic cipher.

+## railfence.py
+railfence.py is a module to encrypt and decrypt a string of text using the railfence cipher